crate/activerecord-crate-adapter/README.md

     end

+## Migrations

+Currently adding and dropping indices is not support by Crate.
+Issue [#733](https://github.com/crate/crate/issues/733)

+    # not supported by Crate yet
+    add_index :posts, :comment_count
+    remove_index :posts, :comment_count

+## Missing functionality

+Array and Object column types are currently not supported in migrations.

 ## Gotchas

 Crate is eventually consistent, that means if you create a record and query for it right away it